michaeltroy/michaeltroy.github.io/_posts/2015-05-15-the-10-thousand-dollar-logo.markdown

 <p class="subhead purple-light">One.
 Any less and it wasn’t worth the effort I was willing to invest.</p>

 The most I’d ever charged was $1200.
 And at the time I thought that was good.
 I was wrong.
-Effort and investment and loosely coupled things.
+Effort and investment are loosely coupled things.
 However, in my mind they both add up to value.

 <br />